The finishing.com Hotline -- Serious Education ... plus the most fun you can have in metal finishing

 - appleton, Wisconsin

 A. I have problems with my hand and hand strength so rubbing our antique bed was too much for me.
-I'm using a Black and Decker Scumbuster and it works GREAT.
+I'm using a Black and Decker Scumbuster [linked by editor to product info at Amazon] and it works GREAT.
 Bed should be solid brass though, not plated.R.
 Ciocca

 - Philadelphia, Pennsylvania